MicrosoftDocs/windows-itpro-docs/windows/deploy/upgrade-to-windows-10-enterprise-e3.md

 Windows 10 Enterprise features include all the capabilities that customers get with Windows 10 Pro, plus premium features designed to provide the mobile productivity, security, manageability, and virtualization needs of today’s organizations.

-With Windows 10 Enterprise E3, you can take advantage of the following features not available in Windows 10 Pro.
-See [What’s new in Windows 10](https://technet.microsoft.com/en-us/itpro/windows/whats-new/index) for more information about features included with Windows 10.
+With Windows 10 Enterprise E3, you can take advantage of the following features not available in Windows 10 Pro:

 <table border="1" cellpadding="3">
     <tr>